FedeGiovannetti/SESNeuroscienceRefs/README.md

 1. The yearly frequence in the provided plot may show some differences with the one available in PubMed.
 This relates to the fact that here we are considering year of final publication and not year of electronic publication (which is often a few months before).
 2. The hour of update is aproximate, sometimes it migth update a few minutes after the expected time.
 This is because Github Actions may delay some jobs in periods of high loads of workflow runs according to [official documentation](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows#schedule)

+## Packages

+SESNeuroscienceRefs uses {shiny}, {EasyPubMed}, {Tidyverse}, {XML} and {openxlsx}.
+Future versions of this repository will include proper documentation of the specific use of each package.